eric-brechemier/masteringid-horizon/640-PERFORMANCE-OBJECTIVES.md

 #### Do not provide credentials to untrusted sources

+Given an email received from an unknown contact in the course of daily activities,
+with a URL which opens a login page similar to the one on Horizon extranet,
+the Horizon employee or volunteer
+IDENTIFIES (Intellectual Skill: Concrete Concept)
+the login form as unexpected and suspicious
+by not typing their password in the suspicious form
+at any point.

 #### Do not run programs from untrusted sources

+Given an email received from an unknown contact in the course of daily activities,
+with an attached file which is executable on the computer from which the email is read
+the Horizon employee or volunteer
+IDENTIFIES (Intellectual Skill: Concrete Concept)
+the attached file as executable and suspicious
+by not allowing it to run on the computer
+at any point.

 #### Report suspicious emails for analysis

+Given an email received from an unknown contact in the course of daily activities
+with tell-tale signs that make it suspicious (an unusual tone or language or an unexpected request)
+the Horizon employee or volunteer
+DEMONSTRATES (*Intellectual Skill: Rule*)
+that they are aware of Horizon policy to report suspicious emails
+by forwarding it for analysis
+to the dedicated email address publicized on posters for that purpose,
+within 2 business days after receiving the email.

 #### Confirm unexpected email requests by phone

+Given an email received from a known contact in the course of daily activities
+with tell-tale signs that make it suspicious (an unusual tone or urgency or an unexpected request)
+the Horizon employee or volunteer
+DEMONSTRATES (*Intellectual Skill: Rule*)
+that they are aware of Horizon policy to double-check unexpected requests received by email
+by calling the contact to confirm the request
+using the phone number published for that contact in Horizon directory
+within 1 business day after receiving the email.